ariebovenberg/whenever/docs/overview.rst

        UTCDateTime, OffsetDateTime, ZonedDateTime, LocalSystemDateTime, NaiveDateTime, )

-and here's a summary of how you can use them:
+Here's a summary of how you can use them:

 +-----------------------+-----+--------+-------+-------+-------+
 | Feature               |         Aware                | Naive |